alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 What's happening in the code line by line:

-1-2: Include the module that exports the std_logic type which is a simple bit (can be 0 or 1).
+1-2: Include the module that exports the std_logic type which represents a bit (can be 0 or 1).
-4: Define a new entity.
-An entity is analogous to an object in OOP.
+4: Define a new entity. **An entity is analogous to an object in object oriented programming**.
-5: the entity interacts with other entities using ports. input ports are used to receive information and output ports are used to send information.
+5: The entity interacts with other entities using ports.
+Input ports are used to receive information and output ports are used to send information.
-6: define two inputs of type std_logic.
+6: Define two inputs of type std_logic.
-7: define one output of type std_logic.
+7: Define one output of type std_logic.
-11: the architecture is the implementation of the object's behavior. it's name (arch) is redundant as only one architecture is allowed.
+11: The architecture is the implementation of the object's behavior.
+It's name (arch) is redundant as only one architecture is allowed.
-13: the actual implementation of an 'and' gate. **every time** one of the inputs changes the output is recalcualted.
+13: The implementation of an 'and' gate. **Every time** an input changes the output is recalcualted.

 By using a synthesis tool we can convert this code to a hardware schematic: